Use of Special Needs Trusts in New Jersey for Personal Injury Settlements

 Personal Injury Settlements, Public Benefits and Disabled Individuals Video

 Personal injury attorneys should avoid receiving payment from a defendant or the defendant’s insurance company into his or her attorney’s trust account for any funds that are intended to be placed into a special needs trust for the benefit of the disabled plaintiff.
-Payment of funds by the defendant to the plaintiff’s personal injury attorney constitutes constructive receipt by the person with a disability.
+Payment of funds by the defendant to the plaintiff’s personal injury attorney may constitute constructive receipt by the person with a disability.
 It can be problematic.

 In situations where there is a lump sum settlement and the defendant insists on paying the plaintiff’s attorney quickly, the court may enter an order that the monies be held in the attorney’s trust account subject to conditions, such as satisfaction of Medicare and Medicaid liens and the creation of a valid Special Needs Trust.
-This should avoid the constructive receipt argument by SSA.
+This should limit the constructive receipt argument by SSA.
 The trial attorney then makes the plaintiff’s check payable to the trustee of the special needs trust at such time as all the conditions imposed by the court order are satisfied.

 Ask for me to personally discuss the details of a New Jersey Special Needs Trust.
 Call me toll-free at (855) 376-5291 or e-mail me at firstname.lastname@example.org.